Naalu/ds-senior-capstone-projects-website/deliverables/Verification-and-Validation.md

 These are the general questions we tried to address in these interviews though the specific responses were subject to the interviewer's communication style, the specificity of notes taken during the interview, and the flow of the interaction.

 - How do you like the layout of the landing page?
 Do you have any specific thoughts or feedback?
-- Do you feel this design suits the audience and purpose we are trying to address?
+- Does this design suit the audience and the purpose we are trying to address?
 - Are there any additional features that you feel would improve this system?
 - How likely are you to use this product?
-What would it take for it to be usable for the college?
+What would make it usable for the college?

-## Results
+### Results

-### Robert Buscaglia, Professor and Capstone Advisor for Data Science Program
+#### Robert Buscaglia, Professor and Capstone Advisor for Data Science Program

-#### Interview Response
+##### Interview Response

 On a scale of 1 to 10, how would you rate the layout of our application?